mapbox/mapbox-unity-sdk/documentation/docs/03-examples.md

 `PoiDemoPoiVisualizer.asset` allows you to override which prefab to spawn for each `po_label` contained in the vector tile.
 This prefab should have a component that implements `ILabelVisualizationHelper` attached to it.
 This exists to inject feature data into (such as label and `Maki` icon).

+**New in v1.0.0*

+Added 3d POI objects in addition to the 2d POI objects to demonstrate that you can easily map latitude longitude to unity coordinates.

 ## Mesh Generation Styles

 *StylingDemoMeshGeneration.unity*

 This example demonstrates how to use `TypeFilters` to filter specific features for processing.
 In this case, we have chosen to exclude `schools` from mesh generation.
 Additionally, you can use `ModifierStacks` to further customize specific features (to color banks differently, for example).

+*New in v1.1.0

+Using the `SpawnInsideModifier` to randomly distribute "bushes" inside of `park` `landuse` geometry (see `VectorLayerVisualizer`).

 ## Drive